Strategic Leadership Competencies for Chaotic Times: The Top 3

 3. Inspire Key Stakeholders to Commit to the Strategy

-Too many strategic initiatives fail for lack of commitment from senior management and their teams.
-Strategic leaders inspire others with their vision of the future and motivate their followers to commit their time, energy, and expertise to see the change through.
+Too many strategic initiatives fail because senior leaders and their teams fail to fully commit.
+Exceptional strategic leaders energize others with a compelling vision of the future, motivating them to invest their time, energy, and expertise to drive meaningful change.

 The Bottom Line